Pratyush-Ranjan/Restaurant-website/README.md

 # Restaurant-Booking
-MEAN stack website of restaurant franchise (table reservation also)
+MEAN stack website of restaurant franchise (food ordering and payment & table reservation also)